 Crowds of people stood in silence on the sidewalks along the Avenue of the Americas as the demonstration moved toward its destination of Central Park.

 “Some eagerly clicked their cameras, others tittered, many were obviously startled by the scene.
 There was little open animosity, and some bystanders applauded when a tall, pretty girl carrying a sign, ‘I am a Lesbian,’ walked by,” Fosburgh wrote.

 Holding a yellow silk banner high in the air, Michael Kotis, president of the Mattachine Society, said, “The main thing we have to understand is that we’re different, but we’re not inferior.”

-Every June in New York City, thousands come to celebrate the LGBTQ community, attending the historic Pride March as well as other Pride events occurring throughout the month leading up to the march itself, which on this year, was held on June 25.
+Every June, thousands come to New York City to celebrate the LGBTQ community, attending the historic Pride March as well as other Pride events occurring throughout the month leading up to the march itself.